 Maryland has instituted a bicycle accident safety program intended to provide a safe passage and helpful tips to drivers when they approach a cyclist.

-In addition, the government runs a public safety campaign to address the dangers of vehicles striking bikes on Maryland roads.
+In addition, the government runs a public safety campaign to address the dangers of vehicles striking bikes on Baltimore roads.

 The difference in weight, momentum and speed play a huge factor when bicycle accidents occur.
 A bicycle rider may weigh between 120-250 pounds with a bike that may weigh 30 pounds.